elibroftw/blog.elijahlopez.ca/content/posts/how-to-withdraw-usd-from-deel-to-wise.md

 ---
-title: "How to Withdraw USD From Deel to Wise Without a USD Account Details"
+title: "How to Withdraw USD From Deel to Wise Without USD Account Details"
 date: 2024-08-16T13:48:55-04:00
 draft: false
 tags: